altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *Closing her eyes she focused on her breathing.*
-~Things grew more quiet and she could finally make out Rossin talking to her.~ ~She couldn’t hear him, interrupting she said:~ "...just - be quiet for a second...
+~Things grew more quiet and she could finally make out Rossin talking to her.~ ~She couldn’t hear him, interrupting she said:~ "M::...just - be quiet for a second...
 I’m getting better just - hold on for a minute."
-~He didn’t wait a whole minute - but he did wait a few seconds,~ "Felix is here, he’s walking toward you - stand up if you can."
+~He didn’t wait a whole minute - but he did wait a few seconds,~ "R::Felix is here, he’s walking toward you - stand up if you can."
 *She opened her eyes...*
 ~Her vision swam.~
 ~Corners had extra shadows that danced and stretched...~ ~It was getting better, but slowly.~
-"I hope you got a good look - I’m not doing that again" *She braced against the wall and slid up.*
+"M::I hope you got a good look - I’m not doing that again" *She braced against the wall and slid up.*
 *Felix came into her vision from around the corner.*
 ~He was holding two ice cream cones, one of which he was licking.~ ~He spoke as he approached,~
-"You look like shit, good thing I have ice cream"
-"Bad sleep, hardly any actually,"
+"F::You look like shit, good thing I have ice cream" "M::Bad sleep, hardly any actually,"
 *She said - taking the cone.*
 ~It was mint-chip.~
 ~Not her favorite, by a long shot~